 Howdy comrades!
-I’ll be writing monthly updates here about how I’m getting on with my binge eating recovery shenanigans since I got home from Green Mountain, as well as sharing some resources that I’ve found helpful.
+I’ll be writing updates here about how I’m getting on with my binge eating recovery shenanigans since I got home from Green Mountain, as well as sharing some resources that I’ve found helpful.
 But first I thought it might be helpful to define things a little, as the various terms can be vague and/or confusing.

 Here’s a definition of Binge Eating Disorder from National Eating Disorders Association (US):